gramener/gramex/gramex/apps/guide/jsonhandler/README.md

 ## Method override

-You can use the `X-HTTP-Method-Override` header to overide the method.
+You can use the `X-HTTP-Method-Override` header to override the method.
 For example, this is the same as a PUT request:

     :::js